sylar/wordpress-jail-cell/readme.md

 WORDPRESS_DB_USER=<user>
 ```

-- `cd` into the root folder of the clone and run
+- `cd` into the root folder of the clone and start the containers
 ```sh
 > docker-compose up
 ```